Ingredients

 Day 2:

 By this point, you may notice some action in the jar (a few bubbles is normal).
 You’ll also begin to smell the fermentation coming back to life!
-Into the same jar as yesterday, add 2 Tbsp. or water and 2 Tbsp. of all-purpose flour and then mix.
+In the same jar, add 2 Tbsp. or water and 2 Tbsp. of all-purpose flour and then mix.
 You are aiming for a similar consistency as Day 1, or slightly more runny.
 Add small amounts of water or flour to adjust as necessary.
-Once you are done mixing, place a rubber band around the jar at the top of your starter mixture (this will help you see how much it has "grown" tomorrow).
+Once you are done mixing, place a rubber band around the jar at the top of your starter mixture (this will help you see how much it has "grown").
 Again, loosely place the lid on top and set aside on your counter for another 24 hours.

 Day 3:

-The goal is for your starter to double in height as judged by the rubber band.
+The next goal is for your starter to double in height as judged by the rubber band.
 It’s ok if it’s not exactly double - close is good enough.
-The temperature of your home and where you sat the jar will determine the rate and activity of your starter so use 24 hours as an approximation.
+The temperature of your home and where you sit the jar will determine the rate of activity of your starter.
 You should now see good activity (bubbles) and smell the aroma of your first loaf of sourdough, otherwise known as fermentation.
-If this is the case, you are ready to start baking.
-If not, repeat the Day 2 feeding and wait another 24 hours.
+If this is the case, you are ready to start feeding on Day 3.
+In a new jar, feed your starter using a 1:5:5 ratio.
+This looks like: 20g of starter, 100g of all-purpose flour, and 100g of water.
+(These exact weights are just an example of a 1:5:5 ratio).

 *Note: Warmer kitchen temperatures will allow the starter to activate faster (75°F/24°C).
 If your kitchen is cooler, then this process may take a little longer for you.

-If you feel like you are struggling with this process or that it’s not coming out quite right, watch the video or reach out to us with any questions.
+If you feel like you are struggling or that it’s not coming out quite right, watch the video (coming soon!) or reach out to us with any questions.
 We would love to help!
 You got this!